ajcwebdev/redwood-fly/README.md

 Detected Dockerfile app
 Automatically selected personal organization: Anthony Campolo ?
-Select region: sjc (Sunnyvale, California (US)) Created app wild-feather-1842 in organization personal Wrote config file fly.toml
+Select region: sjc (Sunnyvale, California (US)) Created app redwood-fly in organization personal
+Wrote config file fly.toml
 Your app is ready.
 Deploy with `flyctl deploy`
 ?
 Would you like to deploy now?
 No